-The Keyboard Warriors conference held on 30-31 March 2017 in Melbourne brought together speakers from the Australian, US and British militaries, law enforcement and emergency services, government, think tanks, the corporate sector, and academics.
-Over two days of presentations and workshops they considered the lessons the military might take from their experiences working in the digital environment and using social media platforms for their differing needs.
+The Keyboard Warriors conference held in Melbourne on 30-31 March 2017, brought together speakers from the Australian, US and British militaries, law enforcement and emergency services, government think tanks and the corporate sector coupled with academics to discuss their experiences with working in the digital environment and using social media platforms for their differing needs.
 Monash University and the Australian Army Research Centre co-hosted the conference and have made several of the presentations available on their website.

-The panel discussions offer a range of diverse and thought provoking ideas in relation to use of Social Media by Defence and other government organisations.
-They discuss that market research suggests that 80% of social media users passively digest information, and only 20% of users wil be actively engaged.
-The panelists suggest that in order to be effective you need to be truly intimate with your audience and that due to their nature, government organisations struggle to achieve this.
+The panel discussions offered a range of diverse and thought provoking ideas in relation to the use of Social Media by Defence and other government organisations.
+They discussed that market research suggests that 80% of social media users passively digest information, and only 20% of users will be actively engaged in it.
+The panellists suggest that in order to be effective, you need to be truly intimate with your audience and that due to their nature, government organisations struggle to achieve this.
 It was also suggested that we overuse the term 'social media strategy' which reinforces a limiting, platform-focussed mindset (social media is just one of the vectors available under a wholistic communications approach).

-The panelists also discuss male and female motivations and pathways to extremism.
-They talk of women as social influencers which makes them direct actors in pathways to extremism, but caution that cultural context plays a bigger role than gender.
+The panellists also discuss male and female motivations and pathways to extremism.
+They spoke of women as social influencers which makes them direct actors in pathways to extremism, but caution that cultural context plays a bigger role than gender.
 They also explain the 'Stairway to Terrorism' model (video: 51:15) which offers an explanation as to how people may be radicalised over time.